Home

 Do Wall Street 'types' have access to stock exchange secrets?

 This is a great place to start looking for the inside track.
 Unfortunately, most (or all) of this real inside knowledge is illegal to use.
 There are a few court cases every year which involve insider dealing from a source who should know better.
-This might be a journalist with access, a money manager or analyst of some sort.
+This might be a journalist with access, a money manager or an analyst of some sort.

 The usual image of this comes from the film Wall Street in which Michael Douglas won an Oscar.
 His character was Gordon Gecko, a super wealthy, ruthless and very powerful fund manager who uses Bud Fox (played by Charlie Sheen) to gather competitive intelligence on a company he was interested in.